 Key Stage 3

-Students will be assessed on their ability to complete a variety of skills based questions founded in their contextual knowledge.
-In KS3 we prepare students to effectively tackle KS4 demands.
+Students will be assessed on their ability to complete a variety of skills based questions founded in their contextual knowledge based on the following topics in year 7 and year 8.

 What will my child learn about in History this year?